jsb7131/glasgow/README.md

 ## 🐳 Feature branch: Running the Isolated VM + Docker Code Runner (Colima + Docker-Run)

-This feature enables isolated benchmarking by spawning a Docker container, inside a lightweight Linux VM (via Colima), in which to run all test case with untrusted code.
+This feature enables isolated benchmarking by spawning a Docker container, inside a lightweight Linux VM (via Colima), in which to run all test case with untrusted code, and then removing the container.

 https://github.com/abiosoft/colima